arpitbbhayani/articles/blogs/copy-on-write.md

 }
 ```

-Going by the details, we know that deep-copying any resource is going to be a super heavy on memory.
-Thus
+Going by the details, we understand how memory intensive deep-copying can be for any resource.

 # Why should we Copy-on-Write
-CoW is an optimistic way of memory management.
+CoW is an optimistic way of memory management; as we defer the copy process until modification.
+This actually makes sense

+Until any modification being made on either original or copied instance, both are exactly the same.
+Then what is the benefit of even copying the resource in the first place?

+This intuition is mthe core principle of CoW.

 It has the following intention.

 > Why bother copying something, if it is never going to be modified.